geoalgo/slurmpilot/notes/list_of_jobs.md

 The type of `JobCreationInfo.python_args` would be `Union[str, list[str]]`.
 It would be nice to be able to restart failed jobs from a list (in case of transient errors).

-We could also expose another function to schedule a list of jobs which would avoid to have a union for `python_args`.
+We could also expose a specific function to schedule a list of jobs:

 ```
 jobinfo = JobCreationInfo(